Save Century II group floats a proposed law on future of Century II

 “Has some teeth to it,” says Celeste Racette with Save Century II.
 “Actually makes it binding and makes it where there has to be an election.
 Has to be put on the ballot.”

-Wichita city council member Brandon Johnson says council members have moved to have a public vote on the future of Century II.
+Wichita City Council member Brandon Johnson said members have moved to have a public vote on the future of Century II.

 “So the future of Century II will be up to a public vote,” said Johnson this week.